intenthq/blog/_drafts/id-generation.md

 * D is the sequence, 12 bits in total.

 We have represented the time as a 41-bit integer by creating a custom epoch: this simply involves picking an arbitrary point in time, calling it "0", and starting to count the milliseconds from there.
+As we're representing the time as a 41-bit number, we can generate IDs for ~69 years.

 We have decided to generate IDs using Redis, but Redis is not distributed by default, so we "assign" each node an ID, called the "logical shard ID".
 This is simply a number between 0 and 1023 to distinguish one node from another.
 This ensures that if two nodes are asked for an ID during the same millisecond, they'll return different IDs.